linera-io/linera-protocol/CONTRIBUTING.md

 ```
 #[ntest::timeout(600000)]
 ```
 If the test lasts longer than the fixed time then it fails.
-The unit of time is milisecond, so the `600000` corresponds to `600` seconds and so to `10` minutes.
+The unit of time is millisecond, so the `600000` corresponds to `600` seconds and so to `10` minutes.

 ### Tracking simultaneous threads in `tokio`